vonerikbarren/--The-Psychic-Game--/README.md

 ## Section 2 - Purpose
 - The Purpose of the Psychic Game is to allow the user to guess a number that is randomly chosen from the English Alphabet.
+The user simply presses any letter and it will show what the guesses are.

 ## Section 3 - Directions